Rift Valley Institute: Annual RVI courses

 The RVI works with educational institutions across the region and runs several in-country training courses.
 In the summer of 2012, there were three primary courses, covering Sudan/South Sudan, the Horn of Africa and the Great Lakes.
 Each featured an intensive, week-long syllabus and was taught by both internationally recognized scholars and local experts.
 RVI courses emphasise the practical application of academic and technical knowledge to politics and development for local and expatriate aid workers, diplomats, peace-keepers, researchers and business people.
 An enlarged course schedule for 2013 will be announced in December 2012.

 A knowledge network

-The Institute maintains an expanding open-access digital library, the Sudan Open Archive, available online and on disk, comprising historical and contemporary books, documents and audio-visual media.
-The RVI's own website features free-to-download digital editions of the Institute's reports and publications, including The Sudan Handbook (2011), an authoritative introduction written by leading Sudanese, South Sudanese and international specialists.
+The Institute maintains an open-access digital library, the Sudan Open Archive of historical and contemporary books, documents and audio-visual media.
+The RVI's own website features free-to-download digital editions of the Institute's reports and publications, including The Sudan Handbook (2011).

 Senior staff, Fellows & Associates

 The RVI's Executive Director is Professor John Ryle, who founded the Institute with Jok Madut Jok and Philip Winter.
-Fellows of the Institute, drawn from the region and beyond, are practitioners and academic specialists in the fields of human rights, history, anthropology, political science, economics, development, media, and law.
+Fellows of the Institute are practitioners and academic specialists in the fields of human rights, history, anthropology, political science, economics, development, media, and law.

+Hala al-Karib is a Sudanese fellow of the Rift Valley Institute and a member of the board of the Musawah organisation who try to ensure equality and justice in Muslim family laws.